Millmerran, Queensland: History

-On Sunday 27 November 1904, St Frances de Sales Catholic Church was officially opened and blessed by Reverend Father Potter.
+On Sunday 27 November 1904, St Francis de Sales Catholic Church was officially opened and blessed by Reverend Father Potter.
 The building was 30 by 20 ft and was designed by architects Messrs Wallace and Gibson of Warwick.
 It was built in cypress pine by contractors Messrs Mabbit and Silver.
 The church was on a 1 acre site, half of which was donated by Mr Walpole and the other purchased by the committee.
 The total cost of the cost was £255.
 On Sunday 7 November 1952, Bishop Joseph Roper blessed and laid the foundation stone for a new church building.
 On Sunday 6 July 2915, Roper returned to bless and officially open the new church building which was 85 by 53 ft and capable of seating 300 people.
 Over 1,000 people attended the event.
 The architect was Frank Cullen and the builders were Messrs A.D.
 Morris and Sons.
 The new church cost £20,500.
 The 1904 church building was retained as a church hall.

-St Alban's Anglican church was dedicated in 1907.
+St Alban's Anglican Church was dedicated in 1907.
 Its closure on 12 June 2007 was approved by Assistant Bishop Nolan.

 In 1911, the Millmerran railway line reached the town, which is served by the Millmerran railway station (27.8750°S 151.2688°E).

 On Saturday 4 March 1922, a stump-capping ceremony was held for a Presbyterian church.
 On Friday 9 June 1922, St Andrew's Presbyterian Church was dedicated by the Right Reverend James Gibson, the Moderator-General of the Presbyterian Church of Australia.
 The architect F. H. Pepper of Sydney provided the design for free and much of the building work was undertaken by volunteers.

 St Joseph's School was opened on 16 February 1959 by the Sisters of St Joseph of the Sacred Heart.